-Veggie breakfast pie is perfect for your next breakfast, brunch, or potluck.
-It’s a wholesome, hearty breakfast casserole that is full of flavor.
-It’s filled with eggs and fresh vegetables and cheese for a hearty vegetable-filled breakfast.
+Vegetable breakfast pie is perfect for your next breakfast, brunch, or potluck.
+It’s a wholesome, hearty breakfast casserole that is vegetarian full of flavor.
+It’s filled with eggs and fresh vegetables and cheese for a hearty savory breakfast casserole recipe.

 This healthy breakfast pie is super versatile.
 Make it your own by changing up the vegetables or add some meat.
 The possibilities are endless!

-- It’s healthy and easy to make with only 9 ingredients.
+- It’s healthy, full of vegetables and easy to make with only 9 ingredients.

-- Perfect for meal-prep, you can make it ahead of time.
+- Vegetable breakfast pie is perfect for meal prep, you can make it ahead of time.

 - It’s a one-pan recipe, make it all in your cast iron skillet.